-Section 4.3.2 of the European Commission document on managing Natura 2000 sites, The Provisions of Article 6 of the 'Habitats' Directive 92/43/EEC5 states that it does not seem appropriate to treat policy documents, which show the general political will or intention of a ministry or lower authority as 'plans' for the purpose of Article 6(3).
-The section further notes that this is particularly relevant if any initiatives deriving from such policy statements must pass through the intermediary of a land-use or sectoral plan.
+Section 4.3.2 of the European Commission document on managing Natura 2000 sites, The Provisions of Article 6 of the 'Habitats' Directive 92/43/EEC (European Communities, 2000) states that "it does not seem appropriate to treat policy documents, which show the general political will or intention of a ministry or lower authority as 'plans' for the purpose of Article 6(3)".
+According to this guidance, this is particularly relevant if any initiatives deriving from such policy statements must pass through the intermediary of a land-use or sectoral plan.